On groups with large verbal quotients

-and the fact that $N' \leqslant N \cap G'$. \end{proof} The next are key properties of weakly-top (and top) groups.
-It is easy to see that if $G$ is weakly-top and $N$ is a normal subgroup contained in $G'$, then $G/N$ is weakly-top.
-In fact a more general statement is true.
+The next are important properties of weakly $w$-maximal and $w$-maximal groups.
+It is easy to see that if $G$ is $w$-maximal and $N$ is a normal subgroup contained in $w(G)$, then $G/N$ is $w$-maximal (this is the content of~\cite[Lemma 2.1(b)]{2011GK}).
+Indeed, a much more general statement is true.

-\begin{lemma} Every quotient of a weakly-top group is weakly-top.
-The same is true with ``top'' in place of ``weakly-top''. \end{lemma} \begin{proof} Let $G$ be weakly-top and let $N \lhd G$.
-If $N \leqslant H <G$, then some computations show that
+\begin{lemma} Every quotient of a weakly $w$-maximal group (resp. $w$-maximal) is weakly $w$-maximal (resp. $w$-maximal). \end{lemma} \begin{proof} Let $G$ be weakly $w$-maximal, and let $N \lhd G$.
+If $N \leqslant H <G$, then Lemma \ref{lemHelp}(i) and some computations show that

-If $G$ is top, then the inequality in the middle is strict, and so $G/N$ is top. \end{proof}
+If $G$ is $w$-maximal, then the inequality in the middle is strict, and so $G/N$ is $w$-maximal. \end{proof}

-\begin{lemma} A direct product $A \times B$ is weakly-top if and only if both $A$ and $B$ are weakly-top.
-The same is true with ``top'' in place of ``weakly-top''. \end{lemma} \begin{proof} The ``only if'' part follows from Lemma \ref{lemQuot}.
-For the ``if'' part, let $A$ and $B$ be weakly-top, and set $G:= A \times B$.
+\begin{lemma} A direct product $A \times B$ is weakly $w$-maximal (resp. $w$-maximal) if and only if both $A$ and $B$ are weakly $w$-maximal (resp. $w$-maximal). \end{lemma} \begin{proof} The ``only if'' part follows from Lemma \ref{lemQuot}.
+For the ``if'' part, let $A$ and $B$ be weakly $w$-maximal, and set $G= A \times B$.
 Let $H < G$.
 Let $\pi : H \rightarrow B$ be the natural projection, and let $H_A$ be the kernel of $\pi$.
-Then, from Lemma \ref{lemHelp} (ii) and the isomorphism theorem, we have
+Then, from Lemma \ref{lemHelp}(ii) and the isomorphism theorem, we have